Sunsation® Japanese Barberry

 - OverviewLight Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.Average Landscape Size:Slowly reaches 3 to 4 ft. tall, 4 ft. wide.

 - CareCare InformationThrives in average, well-drained soil; avoid poorly drained, wet sites.
 Water deeply, regularly during first growing season to establish an extensive root system.
 Once established reduce frequency; tolerates moderate drought.
-Apply fertilizer in early spring.
-For a tidy appearance, prune in late winter to shape.Pruning time: spring after flowering.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.
+Apply fertilizer before new growth begins in spring.
+Prune annually in late winter to shape.Pruning time: spring after flowering.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.

 - History & LoreHistory:Barberries are named for their wickedly sharp barbs or thorns that line the branches, and for the berries that follow the flowers.
 While European barberries were well known, it was not until the Asian species entered the market that avid breeding began.
 The first botanist to identify this Japanese barberry in Japan and named it in 1784 was Peter Thunberg, a physician with the Dutch East India Company.
 He is credited with some of the earliest Asian plants introductions to the west.
 The first purple leaf variety was not recorded until the 20th century by French nurseryman M. Renault around the time of World War I. This golden leaf cultivar descended from these Atropurpureas.
 It was discovered by Henry Eiler of Eiler Nursery in Lichfield in Illinois and introduced by Monrovia in 1985.Lore:The fruit of barberries has been used in various culinary preparations.
 It has been pickled for use as garnish.
 Berries when ripe are made into jelly and added to comfits.
 It is the berries from which confitures d'epine vinetteis prepared, for which Rouen is famous.
 Barberry roots boiled in lye dye wool yellow.